stratisMarkou/random-walks/random-walks/book/topology/003-connectivity.md

 :::{dropdown} Proof (Path connected equivalence relation) Let $x, x', x'' \in X.$
+We show that $\sim$ satisfies the properties of an equivalence relation.

 __Reflexivity:__
 Then the constant map $\gamma: [0, 1] \to X$ defined by $\gamma(t) = x$ is a path from $x$ to $x,$ so $x \sim x.$